yamadharma/blog/content/ru/publication/kulyabov-2014-icumt-2014-p-2-p/index.md

 publishDate: '2025-08-27T16:24:57.995521Z'
 publication_types:
 - paper-conference
 publication: '*6th International Congress on Ultra Modern Telecommunications and Control Systems and Workshops (ICUMT)*'
-doi: 10.1109/ICUMT.2014.7002162
 abstract: The models of peer to peer protocols are presented with the help of one-step processes.
 On the basis of this presentation and the method of randomization of one-step processes, it is described method for constructing models of peer to peer protocols.
 The models of FastTrack and Bittorrent protocols are studied by means of proposed method.
 tags:
 - mine
 - index:wos